somnambulist-tech/collection/README.md

  * implodeKeys() join the keys together with the glue string
  * intersect() returns a Collection of items that exist in the past items
  * invoke() call a method on all objects in the Collection
- * isModified() has the Collection been modified since instantiation
  * keys() returns all the keys in a new Collection
  * last() returns the last item
  * lower() converts all values to lowercase, returns a new Collection